claytonviana/cp4data-watsonstudio/README.md

 # cp4data-watsonstudio
-Assets &amp; Trucks to apply on Watson Studio on IBM Cloud Pak for Data
+Assets &amp; Trucks to apply on Watson Studio - IBM Cloud Pak for Data